Who are they?

 Money and small print

-Registration fee (payable with fees for the trial lesson) of £85 (reduced to £50 for a sibling or if you have an assessment).
-Assessment fee is £550.
-Standard hourly rates of £84 an hour for tutoring up to GCSE, including 11+; £92 for A levels; and £95 for pre-university support.
+Registration fee (payable with fees for the trial lesson) of £99 Assessment fee is £650.
+Standard hourly rates of £99 an hour for tutoring up to GCSE, including 11+; £109 for A levels; and £109 for pre-university support.
 Higher rates applicable if a particularly experienced tutor charges more.
 Payable monthly in arrears; travel is included.
-Tutors are paid £30-50 per hour, depending on their subjects, levels, qualifications and experience.
-JK 11+ mock exams cost £225 (replica of the originals with full report and teaching targets); 11+ interview preparation cost £185 for group interview preparation and individual 11+ mock interview preparation is £185 with an experienced 11+ interviewer or £225, by appointment with Katie.
+Tutors are paid £35-50 per hour, depending on their subjects, levels, qualifications and experience.
+For 11+ mock exams, it is £250 (replica of the originals with full report and teaching targets), and for 11+ interview preparation, it’s £225.
 There’s a contract for both tutors and clients, which includes the agreement of two lessons’ notice from parents and 24 hours’ notice to cancel a single session.

 JK Educate say